Lavender Care: How to Grow Lavender in Pots and Containers

 Both of these lavenders are English lavenders which means they can tolerate colder weather (cold hardy to USDA zone 5) and therefore the pot can be left outdoors all year.

-Hidcote and Munstead lavender also have the finest fragrance of all the lavenders and display beautiful flowers in the middle of Summer.
+Hidcote and Munstead lavender also have the finest fragrance of all the lavenders and display beautiful flowers in the middle of Summer (mine usually appear in June and July).

-They also stay a relatively compact size of around 12 inches (with annual pruning) and therefore grow to a size that works great in pots without having to re-pot them too often as can happen with the larger varieties of lavender (such as ‘Vera’) which can grow 3 feet across and is, therefore, more suited to growing in garden borders.
+My Munstead lavender also stays relatively compact at around 12 inches (with annual pruning) and, therefore, grows to a size that works great in pots without having to re-pot them too often, as can happen with the larger varieties of lavender (such as ‘Vera’), which can grow 3 feet across and is, therefore, more suited to growing in garden borders.

 Other great choices for pots are most varieties of French and Spanish lavenders with popular varieties such as: